“Brethren, if anyone among you wanders from the truth, and someone turns him back…”

 if anyone among you

 The word “if” indicates that the possibility of a fellow believer straying from the truth is likely to happen.
-It is very possible for Christians to develop protracted rebellion against God so that he becomes susceptible to divine discipline that might include physical death.
+It is possible for Christians to develop protracted rebellion against God to become susceptible to divine discipline that might include physical death.

 Note that the words “among you” refer to the believing community.
 James has already made the point that Christians develop physical problems due to sin.
 The person wandering from the truth here is then a Christian.